mainkoon81/ADAPT-research-prep-02-Fintech-/README.md

  - First choose and compute a test statistic from your observed data, and perform Hypothesis test with `H0: "There's no treatment effect"`.
  - Next, estimate the treatment effect and CI....

-### Assuming it to be a binary classification problem, t-Statistics(comparing the "Group means") helps us to evaluate that whether the values of a particular target variable for class(A=0) is significantly different from values of same target variable for class(A=1).
+> ### Assuming it to be a binary classification problem, t-Statistics(comparing the "Group Means") helps us to evaluate that whether the values of a particular target variable for class(A=0) is significantly different from values of same target variable for class(A=1).
 If this holds, then the feature can helps us to better differentiate our data.

 __C-b) Propensity Score__